jerowork/graphql-attribute-schema/README.md

 By adding attributes (`#[Mutation]`, `#[Query]`, `#[Type]`, etc.) directly to your classes, this library **automatically generates** the GraphQL schema for you; **cleaner, faster, and easier to maintain**.

 ## 📖 Documentation
-Documentation is available at [jerowork.github.io/graphql-attribute-schema](https://jerowork.github.io/graphql-attribute-schema) or in the [docs](docs/index.md) directory.
+Documentation is available at [jerowork.github.io/graphql-attribute-schema](https://jerowork.github.io/graphql-attribute-schema) or in the [docs](docs/index.md).